|

 thus, establishes a discipline, called Mysticism, should not be blamed that he

-has become dervish or kalendar, or
+has become dervish or kalendar,

-which have regarded the Holy Qur'an as having
+which have regarded the Holy Qur'an as having many

-many layers or in the language of hadith itself,
+layers or in the language of hadith

-seven or seventy interiors - it should be accepted that not every one is
+itself, seven or seventy interiors - it should be accepted that not every one is

-admitted in its interiors, and each person can plunge in its interior as deep
+admitted in its interiors, and each person can plunge in its interior as deep as

-as his /her intellectual and scientific capacity and purification of the soul
+his /her intellectual and scientific capacity and purification of the soul

 allow, to find the pearls and jewels in the dark depth of this never-ending